-University Policies and Rules
+University Policies and Reporting

 The definition of the Honor Code at Sewanee notes that “Honor is an ideal and an obligation.
 It exists in the human spirit and it lives in the relations between human beings.”
 Our sense of community depends upon each individual’s accepting his or her responsibility to live honorably with all members of the community, to abide by the law, and to treat every individual with civility and respect.
 Members of the community are expected to engage in honorable behavior at all times; those who choose to behave in a dishonorable way will be held accountable by the community.

 To assist students, the University has adopted policies that offer more detailed guidance concerning the expectations of living honorably within the community.
 The University reserves the right to amend its policy at any time.
 The University also reserves the right to send all appropriate incidents to Franklin County for disposition, reserving for itself the authority to impose any or all of the stated penalties, as well.